 A small bag should do it.
 While we’re at it — I have a whole hospital checklist of ALL the things you should do before the baby comes!

-Cliff notes version for the three most imporatant things:
+Cliff notes version for the three most important things to put in your hospital bag:

 How to Go into Labor

 You might be reading this page wanting to know HOW to get that baby out!
 This post will show you how to go into labor.
-I should say that I am a HUGE fan of going to your full due date, and there a lot of perks to being overdue with your baby (I am well aware that one of the perks is NOT being comfortable — but it is worth it!)
+I should say that I think it is a good idea to wait until your full due date, and there are a lot of perks to being overdue with your baby (I am well aware that one of the perks is NOT being comfortable — but it is worth it!)
 The less you do to prod that baby out, the better the outcome is likely to be!

 I even have a podcast with my friend Mandy on it: